decred/vspd/docs/listing.md

 ## Operator Requirements

+* Familiarity with system administration work on Linux.
+* Ability to compile from source, setting up and maintaining `dcrd` and `dcrwallet`.
 * Willingness to stay in touch with the Decred community for important news and updates.
 A private channel on [Matrix](https://chat.decred.org) exists for this purpose.